ruiyan-ma/stanford-cs149/asst1/README.md

    utilization.
 You can do this by changing the `#define VECTOR_WIDTH` value in `CS149intrin.h`.
    Does the vector utilization increase, decrease or stay the same as `VECTOR_WIDTH` changes?
 Why?

    Answer: the vector utilization decrease as vector width increases.
-This is because the computation of a vector is done only when all elements are done.
-With a wider vector, there is more chance to have an element whose `exponents[i]` is much larger than other elements, which lets other elements to "wait" for it.
+This is because with a wider vector, there is more chance to have an element whose `exponents[i]` is much larger than other elements, which lets other elements to "wait" for it.

    | Vector Width | Vector Utilization |
    | ------------ | ------------------ |